dpgmediamagazines/django-arctic/docs/index.md

         LOGIN_URL = LOGOUT_URL = 'login'

+### Next steps

-* Change the database settings if needed.
+Change the database settings if needed.

 Back in the terminal: